aleph2c/miros/doc/examples.rst

       # 09:53:38.941445 [01352] None: top->outer

-The `trace` is different from our `spy` in that it does not show all of the activity resulting from our internal event processoring, but instead just shows information about state transitions and the signal which caused the transition to occur.
+The `trace` is different from our `spy` in that it does not show all of the activity resulting from our internal event processing, but instead just shows information about state transitions and the signal which caused the transition to occur.
 In this case there was :abbr:`no signal(the transition was caused by a start_at)` so the `trace` displays ``None`` for the signal name.
 The `trace`